gultar/arianes-thread-blockchain/readme.md

-# Thousandfold blocks
+# BoxCoin.js blocks

-A Nodejs + Socket.io + Rocket-Store PoW Blockchain platform with support for smart contracts written in Nodejs.
+A Nodejs + Socket.io + Rocket-Store Blockchain platform with support for smart contracts written in Nodejs and pluggable consensus protocol.
+The platform is shipped with Proof of Work and Permissioned capabilities.
 It's still a WIP and will likely remain so for a while but feel free to reach out or contribute to this project as I would like to see it put to good use eventually

-Aside from some fine tuning, here are some possible future implementations:
-- A proof of stake version of the same project.
-- TCP NAT traversal to do a live test

 ### Prerequisites